thehillbeyondthisone/Hydra/README.md

 ## 🚀 Quick Setup

+⚙️ **Add Buddy Alerts**
+   - In game, open the chat panel and create a new window.
+   - Name it Hydra and enable logging.
+   - Open the folder containing the log on your local computer.
+   - Subscribe to chat channels.
+(Enabling all chat channels is recommended, as you can filter the feed in Hydra itself)

 🖥️ **Open Hydra**
    Launch `Hydra.html` in a Chromium-based browser.
    _(Chrome/Edge recommended — Firefox lacks persistent handle support.)_